Gets the primary clipboard of the widget.

 See Gtk::Widget#list_mnemonic_labels

-list of mnemonic labels for the widget is cleared when the
+Note that the list of mnemonic labels for the widget is cleared when the widget is destroyed, so the caller must make sure to update its internal state at this point as well.

 Queues an animation frame update and adds a callback to be called before each frame.

-frame or every few frames.
-The tick callback does not automatically
+The tick callback does not automatically imply a relayout or repaint.

-imply a relayout or repaint.
-If you want a repaint or relayout, and
+If you want a repaint or relayout, and aren’t changing widget properties

-changing the text of a Gtk::Label
+that would trigger that (for example, changing the text of a label),

-), then you will have to call
+then you will have to call Gtk::Widget#queue_resize

-or Gtk::Widget#queue_draw
+Gtk::Widget#queue_draw

 yourself.